bigzoo/stack_bot_api/README.md

+## Usage Instructions
+Api is publicly availble at https://stoockle.herokuapp.com/api/v1.
+Only post requests are handled by the api and only what is requested is passed, as is the Graphql architecture by Facebook.
+Currently it can accept only one parameter which is a query string by the name "query" and with the next one you will be able to specify to only results from a spefic Stack Exchange.

+Please open an issue if you face any trouble with it and don't hesitate to contribute too.

 ## Inspiration
 No one enjoys the long hours and wasted time before you find the right spray to your bug.